one-among-us/data/people/yumao/page.en.md

 > Wish that I could become a pretty girl who is kind-hearted, and become the sister of Ayaka and Ruri.

-In her blog post *[Separation and Reunion](https://web.archive.org/web/20210517104118/https://oao.moe/archives/948/)* published in march, she left many words to her friends, and thanked to their company all along.
+In her blog post *[Separation and Reunion](https://web.archive.org/web/20210517104118/https://oao.moe/archives/948/)* published in March, she left many words to her friends, and thanked to their company all along.

 <PhotoScroll photos={[
     '${path}/photos/photo1.jpg',